 There are few limitations of the study.
-First, there is methodological limitation of this study.
-The paper used Johansen Cointegration tests followed by VECM or VAR model.
-So, the conclusions drawn by this study may not match with the conclusions drawn by the study using other methodology.
-Secondly, the quarterly or monthly data are usually needed for the dynamic analysis of the model, however such GDP data were not recorded in Nepal.
-This study is obliged to use the annual data which may provide the less dynamic results.
-Third limitation of this study is that it covers only the data from 1975-2018.
-The reason behind using the time period is because of availability of all data series for period.
+First, there are methodological limitations of this study.
+The conclusions drawn by this study may not be matched with the conclusions drawn by the study which used another methodology.
+Secondly, the quarterly or monthly data are usually needed for the dynamic analysis of the model, but because of the unavailability of such data recorded in Nepal.
+This study is obliged to use the annual data which may lead the less dynamic results.
+Third limitation of this study is that it covers only the data from 1975-2018 of Nepal, which may not provide the conclusion for all.
+Another limitation of this study is that it uses bivariate models to illustrate relationship between variables.